 And, Neodymium Doped Yttrium Aluminium Garnet(Nd: YAG) is a solid-state laser and it can deliver light through optical fibre and it can provide 50KW in the form of Pulsed mode and 1KW in the form of continuous mode.

 A convex lens is used to focus on the workpiece.
 The main function of the lens is to focus the laser beam in the single-pointed direction directly on the workpiece.

 Construction of Laser beam machining-

 - Firstly, there is the power supply as you can see in the diagram above.

-- And, two flash lamp has installed both sides of the laser discharge tube.
+- And, two flash lamps have been installed on both sides of the laser discharge tube.

-- Again, two reflecting mirror is installed both sides of the laser tube on the top and bottom position.
+- Again, two reflecting mirror is installed on both sides of the laser tube in the top and bottom position.

 - After the mirror, a lens is mounted to focus the laser rays on the workpiece.